NMSSH/NMSSH/README.md

 # NMSSH

-This is a complete rewrite of the previous NMSSH library.
-The goal is to create a clean, easy-to-use, test driven Cocoa framework that wraps libssh2.
+NMSSH is a clean, easy-to-use, test driven framework for iOS and OSX that wraps libssh2.

-NMSSH was initially built for usage in [Kleio](http://9muses.se/kleio) - a Mac OSX application that simplifies continuous deployment.
+The framework was initially built for usage in [Kleio](http://9muses.se/kleio) – a Mac OSX application that simplifies continuous deployment.

-NMSSH now also works on iOS.

 **Using libssh2 version:** `1.4.2`